Farama-Foundation/Gymnasium/docs/content/environment_creation.md

 Let us look at the source code of `GridWorldEnv` piece by piece:

 ### Declaration and Initialization
 Our custom environment will inherit from the abstract class `gymnasium.Env`.
-You shouldn't forget to add the `metadata` attribute to you class.
+You shouldn't forget to add the `metadata` attribute to your class.
 There, you should specify the render-modes that are supported by your environment (e.g. `"human"`, `"rgb_array"`, `"ansi"`) and the framerate at which your environment should be rendered.
 Every environment should support`None` as render-mode; you don't need to add it in the metadata.
 In `GridWorldEnv`, we will support the modes "rgb_array" and "human" and render at 4 FPS.